How to Tell Friends and Family You’ve Entered Rehab

 Not knowing what to expect is scary.
 Most people fear the unknown.

-Which is why it’s a good idea to share literature with your loved ones before going to rehab.
+Which is why it’s a good idea to share literature and information about drug rehab programs with your loved ones before going to rehab.
 Let them see exactly what the rehab facility looks like.

 Explain the Benefits of Going to Rehab